tytydraco/yessleep/out/My_sons_been_collecting_chicken_teeth_I_just_wish_I_knew_what_they_really_were_before_it_was_too_late.md

 We raced down the road and were about halfway to the police station when my heart sank.
 Mindy was supposed to come over sometime after dinner.
 With only one good arm, I had Shaun use my cellphone to call Mindy, but it went to voicemail every time.

-I turned the car and put my foot to the floor until we were about a block away from the house.
+I turned the car around and put my foot to the floor until we were about a block away from the house.
 I could see Mindy's car in the driveway and I skidded the truck onto the front lawn, locked Shaun in the truck and I ran inside.

 The house was dead quiet.
 So quiet, my own breathing was deafening and every squeaky floorboard felt like an atom bomb going off.
 I checked every room in the house until all I was left with was my bedroom.
 I put a hand on the knob, and slowly cracked the door just an inch open and was greeted with the most rancid odor I had ever smelled in my entire life.